bartbutenaers/node-red-contrib-button-events/README.md

 + A long press (i.e. keeping the button pressed)
 + A single click followed by a long press

-Physical buttons can be read in many different ways, but a common case for Node-RED is via the GPIO input pin of a Raspberry Pi:
+Physical buttons can be read in many different ways, but a common case for Node-RED is (via an optocoupler) to the GPIO input pin of a Raspberry Pi:
 + Use a pull-up resistor to make sure the (idle) signal is `1`, and the button can pull the signal to `0` (gnd).
 + Use a pull-down resistor to make sure the (idle) signal is `0`, and the button can pull the signal `1` (vcc).